Here are helpful Dominica travel tips from our staff and past guests to help you plan your vacation at Rosalie Bay Resort.

 Get a window seat for your flight to Dominica for an amazing aerial view of the island before you land.

 The drive to Rosalie Bay Resort from the Douglas-Charles Airport is approximately one hour.
-You may take a taxi or utilize our airport transfers (complimentary for guests staying five nights or more).
+You may take a taxi or utilize our airport transfers (complimentary for guests staying seven nights or more).

 Zahir, or another Rosalie Bay team member, will greet you with a cool and refreshing lemon-scented towel and bottled water.